kiboschool/course-industry-experience-1/src/assessments.md

 The preparation phase which will account for 25% of your total grade.
 Your grades will consist of:
 - Setting goals and preparing your application materials (5%)
-- Conducting practice technical and behavioral interviews (10%)
+- Conducting practice technical and behavioral interviews (15%)
 - Completing and submitting job applications (5%)
-- Completing technical preparation modules (5%)

 The table below provides further details of each requirement along with the due date.